tarahwaters/milestone-project4/README.md

 ## Database Structure
 ### Details
 - I have used a **Postgres** relational database via [Supabase](https://supabase.com/) throughout the entire project development.
-- The project is directly connected to the deployed database on Heroku during development  - this was necessary to work with the Code Institute Dockerfile that was used.
+- The project is directly connected to the deployed database on Heroku during development.

 ### Diagram
 - The diagram (created on [DrawSQL](https://drawsql.app/)) shows a layout of the tables created by my models in the database.
-- The diagram below omits the tables created by default, except the user table, as well as the tables created by [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html).
+- The diagram below omits the tables created by default, except the user table, as well as the tables created by [django-allauth](https://docs.allauth.org/en/latest/).

 ![Database Schema Diagram](/documentation/drawSQL-schema.png "database schema diagram")

 ## Database Models

 **Please Note:**
-- Default tables created by [django](https://www.djangoproject.com/) as well as [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html) have been ommited from this section.
+- Default tables created by [django](https://www.djangoproject.com/) as well as [django-allauth](hhttps://docs.allauth.org/en/latest/) have been ommited from this section.
 Please refer to their documentation (refrenced [here](#tools-and-technologies-used)) for more information on their data models.
 - The CountryField is from [django-countries](https://github.com/SmileyChris/django-countries).

 ### Product App